 Frank S. Gaisano, Chairman and Chief Executive Officer of the Metro Retail Stores Group, Inc. (MRSGI), has nearly four decades of retailing experience and is widely recognized as one of the Philippine retail industry's innovative and forward-looking leaders.
-Prior to his current appointment, Gaisano served as MRSGI's Director from 2003 to 2011.
-Working closely with his siblings Margaret, Jack, and Edward, Gaisano has been instrumental in professionalizing the leadership and navigating the aggressive growth of MRSGI.
-Gaisano has been actively involved in the financial development of the Company.
-Under his direction, MRSGI transformed to become one of the country's top retail chains.
-His approach to retailing, wherein all customers and suppliers - large and small - are valued, is that which he describes as "fundamental".
-Concurrently, he sits as Chairman of the Boards of AB Capital and Investment, Pacific Mall Corporation, and Vicsal Investment, Inc. He also holds Director posts for Vicsal Development Corporation, Taft Property, Filipino Fund, Inc., Taft Punta Engaño Property, Inc., and Direct Model Holdings, Inc. He received his Bachelor of Science degree in Civil Engineering from the Cebu Institute of Technology and completed the Strategic Retail Management Course at Harvard Business School, as well as several courses at the Institute of Corporate Directors.
+Working closely with his siblings Margaret, Jack, and Edward, Gaisano was instrumental in professionalizing the leadership and piloting the aggressive growth of MRSGI.
+Under his direction, MRSGI transformed to become one of the country's top four retail chains.
+Before his current appointment, Gaisano served as MRSGI's Director from 2003 to 2011.

+He also sits as Chairman of the Boards of Pacific Mall Corporation and Vicsal Investment, Inc., as well as Director of Vicsal Development Corporation, Taft Property Venture Development Corporation, AB Capital and Investment, Filipino Fund, Inc., Taft Punta Engaño Property, Inc., and Direct Model Holdings, Inc.

+He received his Bachelor of Science degree in Civil Engineering from the Cebu Institute of Technology and completed the Strategic Retail Management Course at Harvard Business School, as well as several courses at the Institute of Corporate Directors.